|Mary: How did the Natural Child Project come to

 because there is no scientific test - just a short, subjective

-any child could receive this label.
-Yet psychiatrists confidently
+child could receive this label.
+Yet psychiatrists confidently conclude

-form of speed.
+of speed.
 Such drugs often cause negative reactions.
 How do they treat

 those reactions?
 They increase the dosage or give another dangerous

 medication.
 It can be very difficult for a child to break free from this

 cycle.
 And of course, the danger isn't just physical, but emotional,

 because medicalized labels can't help but affect a child's self-image and

 Mary: What is Occam’s Razor?